-This paper discusses three approaches in economics which take a position on the definition of well-being and which use insights from psychology to support their position: Scitovsky's Joyless Economy, happiness economics, and the constitutional approach to happiness in economics.
-The paper shows first that the definition of well-being by each approach, which is a normative step, is revealed by the choice of a psychological theory or method rather than it results from the use of psychology.
-Second, it demonstrates that personal judgement by the authors is often needed in the positive realm, to interpret the findings of psychology and translate them into recommendations for practice.
-Both things have implications for those theories which define well-being as something else than the fulfilment of individual preferences whatever their content, and therefore yield potential for paternalism.
-The potential paternalistic implications of these approaches are not based on positive science only, but rely on normative choice and personal judgement.
+This paper discusses three approaches in economics which take a position on the definition of well-being and which use insights from psychology to support their positions: Scitovsky's Joyless Economy, happiness economics, and the constitutional approach to happiness in economics.
+The paper shows first that the definition of well-being by each approach, which is a normative step, is revealed by the choice of a psychological theory or method rather than resulting from the application of a theory or method.
+Secondly, this paper demonstrates that personal judgement by the authors is often needed in the positive realm, in order to interpret psychological results and to then translate them into practical recommendations.
+Both of these issues have implications for those theories that define well-being as something other than the fulfillment of individual preferences whatever their content, and which therefore yield a potential justification for paternalism.
+This paper argues that the potential paternalistic implications of these approaches are not based on positive science only, but rely on normative choice and personal judgement.